Private Charles Comstock met his demise on the Washington turnpike, shot by a civilian "residing near the road."

 Enlisting on April 18, 1861, as a private in the 1st Connecticut, Charles Greenleaf was among the first from the state to join the Union army.
 After his three-month term of service elapsed, he re-enlisted in a cavalry unit and was later transferred to the 5th New York Cavalry, also known as the Ira Harris Guard.
 Three days after Antietam, Greenleaf viewed the horrors of that battlefield.
 “On our way here we marched through that part of the field where the right wing fought,” he wrote in a letter home on Sept.
 20, 1862. “ I have been in the service a year but I never knew what war meant till to day.
 All along both sides of the road for two miles dead rebels lay piled up like cord wood.
 They have lain there two days in the sun and are all bloated....
 I was also up to one of the hospitals and saw over a hundred arms and legs in the yard."
 (4)

 A little more than two years later, Greenleaf also became part of the grim Civil War body count.
-Wounded in a skirmish near Kearneyville, W.Va., the 22-year-old soldier died in nearby Harpers Ferry on Oct.
+Wounded in a skirmish near Kearneyville, W.Va., the 22-year-old soldier died at U.S. General Hospital in Sandy Hook, Md.., on Aug.
 27, 1864.
 "The funeral of Lieut.
 Greenleaf will take place from the residence of his father, Henry Greenleaf, on North Main street to-morrow (Sunday) at 1 o'clock," the newspaper account beneath his photo notes.

 May heaven spread amaranths over each grave